sandervanvugt/van-vugt-kubernetes/ckad-configmaps/step2.md

 `kubectl get all --selector app=mydb`{{execute}}

-As you can see, the application has not been started correctly.
+If you see a Pod status of Pending or ContainerCreating, wait a minute and try again.
+Next, you should see that the application has not been started correctly.
 That is because it misses a variable that should be provided to specify how it should do its work.
 In the next step you'll create a ConfigMap to provide this variable.